-WikiLeaks Part III - What are the Legal Implications of WikiLeaks?
+WikiLeaks - Part III: What are the Legal Implications of WikiLeaks?

-This is the final installment in our 3-part series on WikiLeaks.
-A panel of renowned experts, moderated by Burkle Center Director Kal Raustiala, focus on the legal aspects and implications of the cables’ release.
-The discussants consider First Amendment issues, debate the applicability of the espionage act, weigh the possibility of extradition, detention, and prosecution of the principals as well as reflect on international norms and reactions to US legal efforts.
+This is the last installment in our 3-part series on WikiLeaks.
+A panel of renowned experts, moderated by Burkle Center Director Kal Raustiala, will focus on the legal aspects and implications of the cables’ release.
+The discussants will consider First Amendment issues, debate the applicability of the espionage act, weigh the possibility of extradition, detention, and prosecution of the principals as well as reflect on international norms and reactions to US legal efforts.

 NORMAN ABRAMS served as Acting Chancellor of UCLA in 2006-2007.
 Retiring from the Law School faculty in 2007 with the titles of Acting Chancellor Emeritus and Professor of Law Emeritus, he has been recalled and continues to teach and write in the areas of federal criminal law, anti-terrorism law and evidence.
 Abrams joined the faculty and has been a member of the UCLA family since 1959.
 The fifth edition of Abrams' groundbreaking casebook on federal criminal law, Federal Criminal Law and Its Enforcement (with Beale and Klein), was published in 2010.
 Another of his books, Anti-Terrorism and Criminal Enforcement, (3rd ed., 2008), is the first casebook to deal comprehensively with the rapidly evolving field of anti-terrorism law and the criminal enforcement process.